9 quick tips to help your business achieve GDPR compliance

-There is a real focus on data held about children within GDPR.
-You should be looking into how you verify the ages of individuals and how you will get parent/guardian consent for the processing of children’s’ data.
+There’s a big focus on data held about children within GDPR.
+You need to know how you verify the ages of individuals and how you will get parent/guardian consent for the processing of children’s’ data.

 5. Ensure your data processors are up to speed

-Take the time to assess every service provider and every individual who processes personal data.
-It’s important they fully understand the changes that are coming down the line and take responsibility for them.
+It’s worth taking the time to assess every service provider and individual who processes personal data for you.
+It’s important they fully understand the changes that have come along and that they are taking responsibility for them.
 Training would likely be beneficial and it’s also important to continually monitor, report and audit.
 You can undertake regular PIA (Privacy Impact Assessments) to review processes and to deal with any required remedial action.

 7. Review consent and fair processing policies

-The GDPR goes beyond current requirements around information that must be provided to data subjects when requesting consent to process personal data.
-The processes and protection already in place will not be applicable with GDPR.
+The GDPR goes beyond legacy requirements around information that must be provided to data subjects when requesting consent to process personal data.
+The processes and protection already in place is no longer applicable under GDPR.
 Firms should ensure they are using simple language when asking for consent to collect personal data.
 They also need to be completely clear about how you will use the data, don’t make any assumptions.
 Silence from a client is not consent.
 Any issues around the areas of consent will certainly lead to issues and potentially large fines.

 8. Prepare for a data breach

-Still to this day so many firms have no truly usable documented policies and procedures in place for how they will respond to a security breach.
-A firm must know exactly how they will deal with a breach, as making decisions when it’s all falling apart around you can make a bad situation even worse.
+Even with GDPR in full swing many firms have no truly usable documented policies and procedures in place for how they will respond to a security breach.
+A firm needs to know exactly how they will deal with a breach, as making decisions when it’s all falling apart around you can make a bad situation even worse.

 9. Use technology for automation

-Law firms will typically have systems in place to assist in performing compliance and risk checks.
-You should speak to the vendors of the systems you already use about how they are going to assist you in the automatic management (as much as possible) of your compliance regulations around GDPR.
-The more you can automate the less risk of something dropping through the net.
-It’s all about the workflow.
+Many firms will typically have systems in place to assist in performing compliance and risk checks and the same or a similar system can be used to ensure GDPR compliance.
+It’s worthwhile speaking to the vendors you’re using about how they can assist you in the automatic management (as much as possible) of your compliance regulations around GDPR.
+Afterall, the more you can automate, the less risk there is for something to drop through the net.